PGanaSekhar/Snake-Game/README.md

 # Snake-Game
-This repository is a for Snake game using python
+This repository is a for Snake game using Python

+The Snake game is built purely using the Pygame Python Module